Galois connecting call-by-value and call-by-name

 \subsection{Examples}

-We consider three collections of (allowable) side-effects as examples throughout the paper.
+We consider three collections of (allowable) effects as examples throughout the paper.

-\begin{example}[No side-effects] We include the simplest possible example: the case where there are no side-effects at all.
+\begin{exa}[No effects] We include the simplest possible example: the case where there are no computational effects at all.
 For this example, call-by-value and call-by-name turn out to have identical behaviour.
-We define the program relation $M \syntaxleq M'$ (for closed computations $M, M' : \freetype{\booltype}$) as:
+We define the program relation $M \syntaxleq_{\mathrm{pure}} M'$ (for closed computations $M, M' : \freetype{\booltype}$) as:

-In other words, $M$ and $M'$ both evaluate to the same result $V$. \extendedonly{Since evaluation is deterministic, $V$ is necessarily unique.} The contextual preorder $M \ctxleq[\Gamma] M'$ means if we construct two programs by wrapping $M$ and $M'$ in the same computation context, then these two programs evaluate to the same result.
+In other words, $M$ and $M'$ both evaluate to the same result $V$.
+Since evaluation is deterministic, $V$ is necessarily unique.
+The contextual preorder $M \ctxleq[\Gamma] M'$ means if we construct two programs by wrapping $M$ and $M'$ in the same computation context, then these two programs evaluate to the same result.
 This relation is symmetric.
-Our other examples use non-symmetric relations. \end{example}
+Our other examples use non-symmetric relations. \end{exa}

-\begin{example}[Divergence] For our second example, the only side-effect is divergence (via recursion).
-In this case, call-by-value and call-by-name do not have identical behaviour (they are not related by $\ctxleq$ as it is defined in our no-side-effects example).
+\begin{exa}[Divergence] For our second example, the only effect is divergence (via recursion).
+In this case, call-by-value and call-by-name do not have identical behaviour (they are not related by $\ctxleq$ as it is defined in our no-effects example).
 We instead show that replacing call-by-value with call-by-name does not change a terminating program into a diverging one.

 We extend our two languages with recursion.
 For CBPV we extend the syntax of computations with fixed points $\cbpvrecterm{x}[\comp{C}]{M}$, and correspondingly extend the type system and operational semantics with the following rules: